tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Ingress

-You need to explicitly set the `ingressClassName`, as openDesk defines it as an empty string by default.
+The default value for the `ingressClassName` in openDesk is set to `nginx`.
 This prevents fallback to the cluster’s default ingress class, since the Helm charts used by openDesk components are not consistently aligned in how they handle a missing or empty `ingressClassName`.
+In case you are using a non-standard `ingressClassName` for your `ingress-nginx` controller you have to configure it as follows:

 ```yaml
 ingress: